Gloomcaller/Parking-Lot-Management-System/README.md

 # Parking Lot Management System

 ## Overview
 This project implements a simple parking lot management system inspired by Kunal Nalawade guided project from FreeCodeCamp.
 It allows for the parking and unparking of vehicles, and provides details about available and occupied slots.
 The system is designed with basic object-oriented principles and includes encapsulation and exception handling.
+The point of this project is to refresh my Java memory after a period of simply not coding in Java.

 ## Features
 - **Park a Vehicle:** Assign a vehicle to an available slot based on its type (car, bike, truck).